krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 Gets the attributes of principal.
 With the **-terse** option, outputs fields as quoted tab-separated strings.

-.. note:: Requires the **inquire** privilege, or that the principal
-          that is running the the program to be the same as the one being listed.
+This command requires the **inquire** privilege, or that the principal running the the program to be the same as the one being listed.

 Alias: **getprinc**

 Examples:

  ::

     kadmin: getprinc tlyu/admin